Easy no-fail parmesan chicken tenders oven-baked and ready within minutes.

 The chicken tenders are already seasoned with either Italian seaosning or herbes de provence.

-Depending on which ever of the two you added, you can add ½ or 1 Tsp of the following herbs and spices:
+Depending on which ever of the two you added, you can add ½ or 1 teaspoon of the following herbs and spices:

 - chili flakes